HARSHI2815/CodSoft/README.md

 ## Connect With Me

-I’ve shared my project videos on LinkedIn too — would love to connect and get feedback!
+I’ve shared these projects on LinkedIn too — would love to connect and get feedback !

 🔗 **\[www.linkedin.com/in/harshita-bherwani-45b391348]**